 If you have plans to visit Kenya, you can consider adding Watamu to your itinerary.
 The best part is that there are several other attractions around it.
 For example, there’s the Tsavo National Park about 3 hours away in case you are interested in a safari.
 I’ve read that this is Kenya’s largest National Park, I don’t know how it compares to the Masai Mara but I’ve read that it is pretty impressive.

 You can also take day trips to Malindi, or travel to see a sandstone canyon called ‘Hell’s Kitchen’ just outside the city.
-In Watamu, you can take kite surfing lessons, go on an excursion to see dolphins, whales and turtles (at the right season), visit the Gede Ruins and the Bio Ken Snake Park if you’re interested in doing so.
+In Watamu, you can take kite surfing lessons, go on an excursion to see dolphins, whales and turtles (in the right season), and visit the Gede Ruins and the Bio Ken Snake Park if you’re interested in doing so.

 Watamu means ‘The Sweet Things’ or ‘The Sweet Ones’.
 Kenyans like to say ‘Watamu ni Tamu!’ – which means Watamu is Sweet! – and I couldn’t agree more!